gdscaefunai/github-event/README.md

 # Intro to Version Control | Git and Github

-This repo was used for the hands-on-practical session during the "Intro to Version Control | Git and Github" event by [DSC AE-FUNAI](https://dsc.community.dev/federal-university-ndufu-alike-ikwo-funai/), [DSC FULOKOJA](https://dsc.community.dev/federal-university-lokoja-kogi-state/), [DSC FUTO](https://dsc.community.dev/federal-university-of-technology-owerri/), [DSC MUBS](https://dsc.community.dev/makerere-university-business-school/), [DSC Nekede](https://dsc.community.dev/federal-polytechnic-nekede/) and [DSC UICT](https://dsc.community.dev/uganda-institute-of-information-and-communications-technology/).
+This repo was used for the hands-on-practical session during the "Intro to Version Control | Git and Github" event by [GDSC AE-FUNAI](https://gdsc.community.dev/federal-university-ndufu-alike-ikwo-funai/), [GDSC FULOKOJA](https://gdsc.community.dev/federal-university-lokoja-kogi-state/), [GDSC FUTO](https://gdsc.community.dev/federal-university-of-technology-owerri/), [GDSC MUBS](https://gdsc.community.dev/makerere-university-business-school/), [GDSC Nekede](https://gdsc.community.dev/federal-polytechnic-nekede/) and [GDSC UICT](https://gdsc.community.dev/uganda-institute-of-information-and-communications-technology/).

 All attendees who made pull requests to this repo can be found on https://githubevent.web.app

 ## Attendee Instructions
 Having attended the event at https://youtu.be/uf12u9keG10, send your pull request to get your name on the event site at https://githubevent.web.app.
 Carryout the following instructions, to make your pull request.
 If you do not have a GitHub account, first create one [here](https://github.com/join).

-1. [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this [repository](https://github.com/DSC-AEFUNAI/github-event) by clicking on **Fork** at the top right corner of this page (Be sure you are viewing this README from github.com and as a desktop site).
+1. [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this [repository](https://github.com/gdscaefunai/github-event) by clicking on **Fork** at the top right corner of this page (Be sure you are viewing this README from github.com and as a desktop site).

 2. In your fork, Go to the [`attendees.json`](public/attendees.json) file, found in the `public` folder.